-- In-person voters in the clerk's office must show their photo ID to the clerk or staff.
-The staff member will record on the absentee certificate envelope that the voter provided photo ID. - Regular absentee voters requesting a ballot be sent to them by mail must provide a copy of their photo ID with their absentee ballot request.
-Once photo ID is provided, the voter no longer has to provide photo ID with subsequent absentee ballot requests, until they re-register (their name or address changes). - Regular absentee voters requesting a ballot by email or fax must provide a copy of their photo ID with their absentee ballot request.
-Once photo ID is provided, the voter no longer has to provide photo ID with any subsequent absentee ballot requests, until they reregister (their name or address changes). - Voters may request absentee ballots by fax or e-mail but clerks may not transmit ballots to regular voters by fax or e-mail. - Electors that have moved within Wisconsin less than 28 days before the election must vote from their previous address.
+- o In-person voters in the clerk's office must show their photo ID to the clerk or staff.
+The staff member will record on the absentee certificate envelope that the voter provided photo ID. - o Regular absentee voters requesting a ballot must provide a copy of their photo ID with their absentee ballot request.
+Once photo ID is provided, the voter no longer has to provide photo ID with subsequent absentee ballot requests, until they re-register (their name or address changes). - Electors that have moved within Wisconsin less than 10 days before the election must vote from their previous address.
 They may vote at the polling place for their previous address, or by absentee ballot in the municipality of their previous address. - Presidential-only electors, hospitalized electors, and sequestered jurors have special absentee voting requirements.
 They will need to show a photo ID, but should also contact their municipal clerk for assistance.